 I’m a recreational sailor.
 I’ve been sailing on Saginaw Bay since I was a little kid.
 We started off sailing Snarks and Sunfish.
+Our family loved sailing movies, and we watched them all.
 In the early 1970s, my dad took advantage of a marketing campaign by Kool cigarettes where we could purchase a Snark with the white and green KOOL logo on the sail.
 We still have this old boat and manage to bring her out to play with from time to time.
 One of the things that irk me is the lack of movie entertainment that revolves around my favorite pastime.
 I’ve managed to collect a few examples of movies with sailboats here.

-Sometimes you can find these sailing movies steaming on Netflix, Amazon Prime or Hulu.
+Sometimes you can find these sailing movies streaming on Netflix, Amazon Prime, or Hulu.

 White Squall (1999)

 The true story of a bunch of boys, a ship, and the sea.

 The movie White Squall is based on the 1961 sinking of a brigantine named the Albatross—a two-masted sailing vessel with a fully square-rigged foremast—White Squall is an exciting tale of adventure, friendship, and tragedy.
 This sailing movie stars Jeff Bridges as Captain Christopher “Skipper” Sheldon, who takes his charges on an epic voyage around the world on the Albatross.